 Encryption

 All secrets stored in Driftless are encrypted with AES-256-GCM before they reach the database.
-This includes:- API keys
+This includes:

 - Webhook secrets